Tan Thoon Lip

-John Tan Thoon Lip (22 February 1910 – 14 March 1959) was a Singaporean lawyer and the first locally-born registrar of the Supreme Court.
+John Tan Thoon Lip (Note: Chinese: see Chinese name and romanisations) (22 February 1910 – 14 March 1959) was a Singaporean lawyer and the first locally-born registrar of the Supreme Court.

 Early life and education

-On 22 February 1910, Tan was born into a Chinese family, and his sister was Maggie Tan.
+On 22 February 1910, John Tan Thoon Lip was born into a Chinese family, and his sister was Maggie Tan.
 His father, Tan Kwee Swee, was the grandson of businessman Tan Kim Ching and great-grandson of philanthropist Tan Tock Seng.

 Tan studied at the Anglo-Chinese School and later at Raffles Instituition (RI).
 In 1926, Tan completed a Senior Cambridge with honours.

 In 1929, Tan was the first Queen's Scholar from Singapore since its revival in 1924, and he also broke the monopoly of Queen's Scholars coming from Penang schools in the past five years.
 To celebrate his achievement, RI declared a holiday on 24 January 1930.
 On 8 August 1930, Tan left Singapore for England on SS Kalyan, and enrolled in St. John's College to study law.
 In August 1933 and August 1934 respectively, Tan obtained a Bachelor of Arts and a Bachelor of Laws.